eljfe/dotfile/README.md

 # dotfiles
-versioning distrobution of my dotfiles I don't want to always keep on synching
+versioning distribution of my dotfiles I don't want to always keep on synching